hssrobotics23/docs/README.md

 ### Opening the API client

-Now, make post requests to the local prediction API
+Now, make post requests to the local prediction API, or run the notebooks with `USE_AWS_AI = False`.

 ```
 http://localhost:80/predict